 Hyperactivity and impulse control are two challenges presented to children and young adults who need to remain focused in school—the solution: Adderall.
 Adderall is a prescription used to treat ADHD and narcolepsy by stimulating the brain and nerves.
-However, many young adults misuse Adderall, even buying the medication from others without a prescription—leading some young adults to become addicted.
+However, many young adults misuse Adderall, even buying the medication from others without a prescription—leading some young adults to become addicted and develop an Adderall use disorder.
 Adderall addiction treatment programs help teens find the focus necessary to navigate their lives without prescription drugs.

-When teens use Adderall without a prescription, they will often crumble the pill and snort it.
-Here are some red flags to pay attention to if you believe that your teen is misusing Adderall:
+When teens use Adderall without a prescription, they often crumble the pill and snort it.
+Here are some red flags to pay attention to if you believe that your teen is developing an Adderall use disorder:

 - Mood swings, including angry outbursts and anxiety

 - Less motivation and energy

 - Less interest in appearance and hygiene